aerospike-community/docker-laptop/README.md

 rm -f docker-laptop.tgz
 ```

+## Migration from kubelab

+If migrating from KubeLab, follow [this manual](https://github.com/aerospike-community/docker-amd64-mac-m1/blob/docker-laptop/migrate-from-kubelab.md)

 ## Usage

 If you have `Automator` installed on your MacOS (this should be available by default), you can start KubeLab menu by running `Docker Laptop` application as you normally would any other app.